scribe-security/docs/getting-started/quick-start.md

 3. Create a [Scribe Hub API Token] (https://app.scribesecurity.com/settings/tokens).
 Note that this token is secret and will not be accessible from the UI after you finalize the token generation.
 YOu should copy it to a safe temporary notepad until you finish this demo.

-5. Create a new secret for your cloned repo, `Client secret` and set its value to the Scribe Hub API token value.
-Go to settings → Secrets and variables → Actions → New repository secret.
+5. Create a new secret for your cloned repo, and set its value to the Scribe Hub API token value.

    - On GitHub.com, navigate to the main page of the repository.